 Besides the standard construction terminology there is also a whole range of sustainable or green building terms.
-Here is a list we found on the Sustainability Counsel website.

 Active Solar: systems that convert solar energy into usable heat, using equipment, such as pumps and fans, to increase the usable heat in a system, cause air-movement for ventilation or cooling, or store heat for future use.